Community

 The GOSH Community Coordinator works with the GOSH Community Council and the wider community to support them in organising activities such as Global GOSH Gatherings, writing sprints, collaborative development projects, and regional events.
 They play a crucial role in supporting the GOSH community to reach new audiences and providing an enriching and dynamic environment for existing projects and community members.
 The Community Coordinator also serves as the Election Secretary during the annual GOSH Community Council elections.
 The Community Coordinator is contracted by the Open Science Hardware Foundation (OSHF), a US-based 501c3 nonprofit and is supported by a grant from the Alfred P Sloan Foundation.

-The current Community Coordinator is Bri Johns.
-Click here to contact them.
+The current Community Coordinator is Jamaica Jones.
+Click here to contact her.

 Organisations supporting GOSH